Soni Wolf

 Soni S.H.S.
-Wolf (September 19th 1948–April 25, 2018) was an American queer activist.
+Wolf (September 19, 1948 – April 25, 2018) was an American lesbian activist.
 She described herself as a dyke, and was also a motorcycle enthusiast and former U.S. Air Force Vietnam-era veteran.
 She co-founded the Dykes on Bikes (DOB) after their 1976 San Francisco Pride parade debut, and rode with them each year from 1978 until her death in 2018.
-The group is a highly visible symbol of empowerment and LGBT pride.
-Wolf nurtured DOB’s worldwide chapters and fought for their right to use the reclaimed term dyke, they fought and won two lawsuits against the U.S. Patent and Trademark Office so they could trademark their name and logo.
+The group is a highly visible symbol of empowerment and LGBTQ pride.
+Wolf nurtured DOB's worldwide chapters and fought for their right to use the reclaimed term dyke, they fought and won two lawsuits against the U.S. Patent and Trademark Office so they could trademark their name and logo.
 DOB does “philanthropic work for LGBTQ causes and organizations around the world”.
 In June 2019, to coincide with the 50th anniversary of the Stonewall riots, Wolf was one of fifty inaugural heroes to be named on the National LGBTQ Wall of Honor placed inside the Stonewall Inn, and within the Stonewall National Monument.

 Early life through 1970s

 Soni S.H.S.
 Wolf grew up in Rhode Island.

 She joined the United States Air Force during the Vietnam War.
 During her time in service, she was a medic at a hospital in Texas treating wounded combat veterans.
 She never revealed what S.H.S. stood for, nor did she speak of her time treating wounded soldiers returning from the Vietnam War as she was too traumatized by the treatment of Vietnam vets to do so.
 The brutal war, which lasted from 1964 to 1973, was the first major time veterans returned not as a unit but individually, without parades celebrating victory as it was “the first major lost war abroad in American history”.
 It was also divisive with protests against it, and a growing opposition to United States involvement, with the public often projecting their hostility onto the vets.

 After her discharge she moved to San Francisco, she adopted her name Soni S.H.S.
 Wolf while in the military, it was used to identify her on her discharge papers.
-She moved to San Francisco, California, into the city’s gay district, The Castro, and became a manager of photocopier centers for Charles Schwab Corporation, and other brokerages and law firms.
+She moved to San Francisco, California, into the city's gay district, The Castro, and became a manager of photocopier centers for Charles Schwab Corporation, and other brokerages and law firms.